 If you want to be an ally, you must focus on lifting up LGBTQIA+ communities all year round.

-Why You Need to Examine Pride 2020 Right Now
+Why You Need to Examine Past Pride Right Now Before Planning Pride 2022

 2020 wasn’t a normal year for Pride brand campaigns.
 Many companies made cuts to marketing and campaign programming to adapt to the COVID-19 pandemic.
 The typical budget spending simply didn’t exist.
 Yet necessity is the mother of invention.
 You can find ways to support LGBTQ+ on a shoe-string.

-The next Pride is 12 months away, so now is the perfect time to start planning your strategy for next year.
-Don’t just throw ‘rainbow lanyards?’ on a whiteboard and forget about it; make an actual plan that creates inclusive policies and activities all year long.
+Pride 2022 is 12 months away, so now is the perfect time to start planning your strategy for next year.
+Don’t just throw ‘rainbow lanyards?’ on a whiteboard and forget about it.
+Make an actual plan that creates inclusive policies and activities all year long.
 Amplify queer voices and give back to the communities who continue to fight for equality and justice.

 Let’s look at the brands that did their Pride campaign right in 2020.
-See what you can learn from these successful (and not-so successful) Pride campaigns about becoming a better ally next year.
+See what you can learn from these successful (and not-so successful) Pride campaigns about becoming a better ally for Pride 2022.

 The Most Notable Pride Campaigns of 2020